If you have any questions, please contact Fonda Neal at (804) 828-0836 or email@example.com.

 Dr. Waverly Cole was a friend, staunch advocate and faithful supporter of the VCU School of Nursing for nearly a decade.
 He was a close friend of the school’s former dean, the late Dr. Doris B. Yingling.
 Dr. Cole made a gift in honor of Dr. Yingling and the former dean, Dr. Nancy Langston.
 The school has established two scholarships named for Dr. Cole.
 These awards provide tuition (no fees) and a $13,500 stipend for one year.
 Incoming and returning full-time students in coursework are eligible to apply for this award.

 Downs Ph.D.
 Scholarship

 Shirley T. Downs devoted her life to the VCU School of Nursing.
 She loved students, and they loved her.
 Without her help, many may not have graduated.
-This award is for one year and provides tuition support (no fees) and a $12,000 stipend.
-Returning full-time students in the dissertation phase are eligible to apply for this award.
+This award provides tuition support (no fees) and a stipend.
+Students in the dissertation phase, who have defended the dissertation proposal, are eligible to apply for this award.

 Stokes Ph.D.
 Fellowship

 The Stokes Fellowship was established by Margaret B. Stokes, a 1944 graduate of the VCU School of Nursing.
 The award’s purpose is to support and encourage Ph.D. nursing students in the development of programs of scholarship that will lead to the dissemination of knowledge relevant to the research tracks of the Ph.D. program.
-The award is for one year and provides tuition support (no fees) and a $12,000 stipend.
-Returning full-time students in the dissertation phase are eligible to apply for this award.
+The award provides tuition support (no fees) and a stipend.
+Students in the dissertation phase, who have defended the dissertation proposal, are eligible to apply for this award.

-Complete this application to apply for either award.
+Complete this application to apply for any of the above awards.

 The VCU School of Nursing encourages students to seek external funding related to their research interests and background.
 The following opportunities are available at external organizations: